 The 27th conference will in 2019 be held in Bergen, at the Western Norway University of Applied Sciences, Campus Kronstad.
 The conference will take place on Thursday 28th February to Sunday 3rd March 2019.
-Extended submission of abstracts are December 1th.

 The Life History and Biography Network of ESREAfirst met in Geneva in 1993 and has grown into a lively forum for debate.
 It attracts significant numbers of researchers, including doctoral students, from a wide range of different disciplinary backgrounds, and members come from every corner of Europe, and beyond.
 Within adult education and lifelong learning, life history and biographical approaches vary considerably, and our conferences are based on recognition and celebration of this diversity; we have sought to create spaces for dialogue, demonstration, reflexivity and discovery.

 The Network holds an annual conference - hosted by one of our European members - choosing each year a new theme that builds on the discussions during the previous year.

 For 25 years since its first meeting in Geneva, ESREA’s Life History and Biography Network (LHBN) has been a forum for a wide range of researchers, including doctoral students, drawing on different disciplinary backgrounds, and coming from every corner of Europe, and beyond.
 Our conferences are based on the recognition and celebration of the diversity of methods, approaches and epistemologies in biographical research.
 And our aim is to create spaces for dialogue, reflexivity and discovery, in order to sustain trustful collaboration, publications and collaborative research projects.